wp-plugins/philantro/readme.txt

 == Screenshots ==

 1. Philantro's settings page.
+3. Add the donation or event ticket button to any page with ease.
-2. Philantro donation form triggered by the Philantro plugin for Wordpress.
+3. Philantro donation form triggered by the Philantro plugin for Wordpress.
-3. Screenshot of the Philantro donate process.
+4. Screenshot of the Philantro donate process.
-4. Screenshot of the Philantro donate process at the billing stage.
+5. Screenshot of the Philantro donate process at the billing stage.
-5. Screenshot of a completed donation.
+6. Screenshot of a completed donation.
-6. Philantro's nonprofit dashboard.
+7. Philantro's nonprofit dashboard.
 When you register with Philantro, your nonprofit has access to insightful reporting, analytics and tools and more.
 Get Started.